 Below are the top 8 differences between Gulp vs Webpack:

 Key Differences between Gulp vs Webpack

 - As Webpack is a bundler, it bundles up the codes for the users.
-When the user is in need of only an application, it provides only those Java Scripts to the users rather than providing them the entire scripts for use.
+When the user is in need of only an application, it provides only those Java Scripts to the users rather than providing them with the entire scripts for use.
 This makes the application to work freely with less load and works well.
-While considering Gulp, it is a task runner and it is assigned only with tasks of an entire application and not a different application.
-Hence, Java Scripts of the entire tasks will be in Gulp and it provides the same to the user.
+While considering Gulp, it is a task runner, and it is assigned only with tasks of an entire application and not a different application.
+Hence, Java Scripts of the entire tasks will be in Gulp, and it provides the same to the user.
 They are not isolated in the application.